-The bar chart and table that follow provide an indication of the risks of investing in the Equity Income Fund by showing changes in the Equity Income Fund's performance from year to year and by showing how the Equity Income Fund's average annual returns for one year, five years, and ten years compared with those of a broad based securities market index.
+The bar chart and table that follow provide an indication of the risks of investing in the Equity Income Fund by showing changes in the Equity Income Fund's performance from year to year and by showing how the Equity Income Fund's average annual returns for one year, five years, and ten years compared with those of broad based securities market indexes and with returns of an index of funds with similar objectives.
 As with all mutual funds, the Equity Income Fund's past performance (before and after taxes) does not predict how the Equity Income Fund will perform in the future.
 Updated information on the Equity Income Fund's results can be obtained by visiting www.gabelli.com.